cau-placc/pakcs/docs/src/tooldocs/cass/NonDetDeps.md

 Non-deterministic operations that are called by other non-deterministic operations are ignored so that only the first (w.r.t. the call sequence) non-deterministic operations are returned.
-Moreover, if the non-determinism of an operation is encapsulated by a set function or an encapsulated search operation of the module `AllSolutions`, it is considered as deterministic.
+If the non-determinism of an operation is encapsulated by a set function or an encapsulated search operation of the modules `Control.Search.AllValues` or `Control.Search.Unsafe`, it is considered as deterministic.

 For instance, consider the operations